-- Warned banks against reopening customers' closed accounts to harvest extra fees. - Issued an advisory opinion to stop debt collecting on "zombie mortgages," which are forcing Americans into foreclosure. - Ordered Wells Fargo to return more than \$500 million in consumer redress to account holders, including \$205 million for illegal surprise overdraft fees.
+- Ordered Wells Fargo to return more than \$500 million in consumer redress to account holders, including \$205 million for illegal surprise overdraft fees.
 As part of the enforcement action, the CFPB fined Wells Fargo a record \$1.7 billion for illegal fee schemes and a range of other repeated consumer protection violations. - Penalized Servicio UniTeller, a remittance provider with over 200,000 locations worldwide, for not providing refunds to Americans sending money to friends and family overseas after the company made errors transferring their money. - Required mortgage servicing companies to refund illegal "pay-to-pay" junk fees that charged homeowners for paying over the phone without their knowledge. - Sued payment system ACTIVE Network for manipulating at least 3 million users into paying \$300 million in membership fees without their consent. - Penalized Choice Money, a remittance provider handling more than 500,000 monthly transfers, for failing to disclose fees and apply refunds as appropriate to Americans sending money to friends and family overseas. - Issued a \$191 million penalty to Alabama-based Regions Bank for charging surprise overdraft fees.
-Regions, which was banned from charging the fees in the future, was warned by bank regulators and even its own staff to halt the practice but failed to do so. - Fined Citizens Bank \$9 million for failing to properly process credit card disputes. - Ordered payment processor ACI Worldwide to pay a \$25m penalty for data mishandling practices that led to the illegal processing of \$2.3 billion in unauthorized mortgage payments. - Ordered alternative-financing/leasing company Tempoe, which operates at pointof-sale at retailers like Sears and Kmart, to pay \$36m in penalties and relief for tricking consumers into overpaying for products and hiding contract terms. - Fined Toyota's lending arm \$60 million for an illegal scheme to prevent customers from cancelling add-on bundles that increased their monthly car loan payments.
+Regions, which was banned from charging the fees in the future, was warned by bank regulators and even its own staff to halt the practice but failed to do so. - Fined Citizens Bank \$9 million for failing to properly process credit card disputes. - Ordered payment processor ACI Worldwide to pay a \$25m penalty for data mishandling practices that led to the illegal processing of \$2.3 billion in unauthorized mortgage payments. - Ordered alternative-financing/leasing company Tempoe, which operates at pointof-sale at retailers like Sears and Kmart, to pay \$36m in penalties and relief for tricking consumers into overpaying for products and hiding contract terms. - Fined Toyota's lending arm \$60 million for an illegal scheme to prevent customers from cancelling add-on bundles that increased their monthly car loan payments. - Filed an amicus brief alongside the FTC to "ensure people can hold covered mortgage servicers and other debt collectors responsible" for charging unlawful junk fees.